Bentlybro/FreeBox/README.md

 - **WiFi Hotspot**: Creates a WiFi access point that users can connect to
 - **Web Interface**: User-friendly interface for interacting with the FreeBox
 - **File Sharing**: Upload and download files through the web interface
-- **File Previewing**: Preview images, text files, and code directly in the browser
+- **File Previewing**: Preview images, videos, text files, and code directly in the browser
+- **Video Playback**: Built-in video player for MP4, WebM and other common formats
 - **Upload Progress**: Real-time progress tracking for file uploads
 - **Custom Renaming**: Rename files before uploading them
 - **File Descriptions**: Add descriptions to individual files or groups of files